vepain/lte-bib-bbaf589-10-1093/README.md

-# Letter to the editor - paper <https://doi.org/10.1093/bib/bbaf589>
+# On using clustering statistics for assessing plasmid binning tools accuracy

-The letter to the editor aims to demonstrate the bias of the evaluating measures used in [Circling in on plasmids: benchmarking plasmid detection and reconstruction tools for short-read data from diverse species](https://doi.org/10.1093/bib/bbaf589):
+This repo allows to reproduce the experiments described in the letter to the editor submitted to Briefings in Bioinformatics about pitfalls of the accuracy measures used in he paper [Circling in on plasmids: benchmarking plasmid detection and reconstruction tools for short-read data from diverse species](https://doi.org/10.1093/bib/bbaf589):

 * The measures take into account the bin containing the chromosomal contigs.
 * The way they manage the repeated contig does not ensure a perfect prediction has a perfect measure.